sgracia13/umbrageapp.github.io/index.md

 <details><summary>WHAT IS DIBS?!</summary>
-Umbrage as a studio will be moving into a new office space as most of you know already. <br>
+<b>Umbrage as a studio will be moving into a new office space as most of you know already. <br>
 One of the issues that has constantly been a pain point in the current space has been <br>
 scheduling time to utilize conference rooms and conflicts around planning for room usage. <br>
 As a group, we have been tasked with coming up with a solution to figuring out how to best <br>